annwhoorma/DS20-project-2/README.md

 ### Alla Chepuróva

-Alla's task was to implement the communication with the Namenode and logic of interaction between Datanodes: replicating of data, dealing with storages, executing commands connecting with file systems, etc. Also the essential part of her task was to implement heartbeat protocol to maintain the consistency, fault tolerance and scalability of the application.
+Alla's task was to implement the communication with the Namenode and logic of interaction between Datanodes: replication of data, dealing with storages, executing commands connecting with file systems, etc. Also the essential part of her task was to implement heartbeat protocol to maintain the consistency, fault tolerance and scalability of the application.
 As a result, the filesystems could be stored in consistent way on different machines.

 ### Ruslan Mihaylov